Genetic studies on Sinhalese

-Genetic studies on the Sinhalese is part of population genetics investigating the origins of the Sinhalese population.
+Genetic studies on the Sinhalese are part of population genetics investigating the origins of the Sinhalese population.
+A 2025 study has shown that the Sinhalese are closest to South Indian and other Sri Lankan populations such as Sri Lankan Tamils and Vedda people.
+There is no significant genetic affinity or notable allele sharing between the Sinhalese and North Indian populations.

-Genetic studies on the Sinhalese suggest a high degree of genetic closeness between the Sinhalese and Bengalis, followed by the Tamils and a minor North West Indian (Gujarati and Punjabi) contribution.

 Relationship to Bengalis

-An Alu polymorphism analysis by Mastana S (2007) using Sinhalese, Tamil, Bengali, Gujarati (Patel), and Punjabi as parental populations found the following proportions of genetic contribution:
+An Alu polymorphism analysis by Mastana S (2007) using Sinhalese, Tamil, Bengali, Gujarati (Patel), and Punjabi as parental populations found the following proportions of genetic contribution.
+The Sinhalese sample size used was 121 individuals.:

-Analysis of X chromosome STRs by Perera et al. (2021) found the Sinhalese to be more closely related to Bengalis, than the Indian Tamil population.
+Analysis of X chromosome STRs by Perera et al. (2021) found the Sinhalese (as well as Sri Lankan Tamils and Sri Lankan Muslims) clustered close to the Bangladeshis, apart from the Indian Bhil tribe, other Indians and Europeans reflecting a shared Indo-Aryan ancestry rather than to the Indian Tamils of Sri Lanka.

 Genetic distance analysis by Kirk (1976) found the Sinhalese to be closer to the Bengal than they are to populations in Gujarat or the Panjab.

 D1S80 allele frequency (a popular allele for genetic fingerprinting) is also similar between the Sinhalese and Bengalis, suggesting the two groups are closely related.

-The Sinhalese also have similar frequencies of the allele MTHFR 677T (13%) to West Bengalis (17%).